kevinpollet/maven-github-plugin/Readme.md

 Maven Github Plugin
 ===================

-- **Current version** : _1.0-SNAPSHOT_
-- **Deployment date** : _03/12/2011_
+*Current version: 1.0-SNAPSHOT*

-__This Maven plugin is under development do not use it inside production project.__
+__This Maven plugin is under development, don't use it inside production project (the project API can change during it's development).__

 What is it ?
 ------------

 For each Github repository there is a download section which allows people to download project tags.
-Sometimes project has distribution assembly which provide a functionnal application out of the box.
-This maven plugin allows you to deploy your project ditribution assembly to the repository download section during the build process.
+Sometimes project has distribution assemblies which provide a functionnal application out of the box.
+This maven plugin allows you to deploy your project ditribution assemblies to the repository download section during the build process.

 How to use it ?
 ---------------